Labyrinthine17/CTF/Markdown-cheat-sheet.md

 ## Basic Syntax

 These are the elements outlined in John Gruber’s original design document.
 All Markdown applications support these elements.
+Using two trailing spaces `(␣␣)` before the line break ensure a soft line break instead of a new paragraph. \
+Or use a `␣\` will work also.

 ### Heading